 Next, I sewed a button in the middle (which keeps them together and adds a finished look).

-I then cut out a thin strip of paper for each canister.
+Then cut out a thin strip of paper for each canister.

-I glued the strips to the canister and let it dry.
+Now glue the strips to the canister and let it dry.

 (You can re-used the jute canister and add different papers and designs for each holiday, accordingly)